 Comment on Author’s Conclusions: Agree with author’s conclusions.

-Bottom Line: There is no difference between a targeted temperature of 33°C and 36°C for survival of out-of-hospital cardiac arrest.
+Bottom Line: This study did not demonstrate a benefit of a targeted temperature 33C vs. 36C for survival of out-of-hospital cardiac arrest.

 Case Resolution: The 72 year old man with the out-of-hospital cardiac arrest who arrived at 36°C. He was actively cooled to maintain this temperature but was not cooled further to 33°C. You plan to check in on him in the intensive care unit on your next shift.